vlayer-xyz/vlayer/book/src/appendix/architecture/header_cache.md

 A naive way to prove the inclusion proof of two blocks in the same chain is to hash all subsequent blocks from *historical block* to *recent block* and verify that each blockhash is equal to the *prevHash* value of the subsequent block.

 Unfortunately, this is a slow process, especially if the blocks are far away form each other on the time scale.
-Fortunately, there is a way to cache all proofs ahead of time.
-For this purpose, vlayer uses Block Proof Cache.
+Fortunately, there is a way to cache all proofs in advance.
+For this purpose, vlayer uses the Block Proof Cache.